nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# EventTory - User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+EventTory is a **desktop app for managing vendors and events**.

+It is **optimized for use** via a Command-Line Interface (CLI) while still retaining the benefits of a Graphical User Interface (GUI).<br>
+If you can type fast, EventTory can get your **event management tasks** done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />